netspective-labs/sql-aide/support/docs-nextra/pages/getting-started/index.md

 title: Overview of Examples
 ---

-## Getting Started
+# Getting Started

-The "Getting Started" section is divided into two sub-sections: "Governed Examples" and "Ungoverned Examples."
+The "Getting Started" section is divided into three sub-sections: "Governed Examples", "Ungoverned Examples", and "SQLa Preprocessor."
 These sections offer insights into using SQLa for SQL generation in different contexts.
-Let's take a closer look at each
+Let's take a closer look at each section:
-section:

-### Ungoverned Examples
+## Ungoverned Examples (full Typescript/Javascript templates)

 The Ungoverned Examples section provides insights on how to use Zod-based schemas directly to generate SQL.
 Zod is a powerful TypeScript library that